percona/everest-doc/docs/reference/known_limitations.md

 - After you enable sharding for a cluster, you need to take another backup to ensure you can restore.

+- Since MongoDB sharding is in tech preview, there may be issues with backups and restores.
+Therefore, using sharded PSMDB clusters in production environments is not recommended.

-    - If your restore fails or is stuck, use this workaround:
+    1. If your restore fails or is stuck, use this **workaround**:

         On the Percona Everest UI, navigate to the **Restores** tab, locate the latest **Restore** object, click **...**, and delete it.
 Then, attempt to restore it again.

 ## PSMDB operators